Major: Computer and Information Technology

-“I’m gaining knowledge, skills and experience at COD that will help me in both career and life in general.
+“I gained knowledge, skills and experience at COD that are helping me in both my career and life in general.
 In addition, gaining skills in communication and problem solving helped in boosting my confidence,” she said.

 While at COD, Nasr earned the Rev. Dr. Martin Luther King Jr. Scholarship from the College of DuPage Foundation.

 “Dr. King believed all men are created equal and should enjoy the same rights and privileges, and I found this in COD in terms of education and treatment,” she said.
-“I’m really thankful and appreciative for being selected as the recipient of the MLK scholarship, which will help me focus more on my studies since my burden is lightened.
-I won’t need as many part-time jobs and it might help me graduate earlier.”
+“I’m really thankful and appreciative for being selected as the recipient of the MLK scholarship, which helped me focus more on my studies since my burden was lightened.”

-Nasr plans to pursue a master’s degree and then gain as much experience as possible.
+Nasr transferred to Lewis University through COD’s 3+1 program and earned a bachelor’s degree with a focus on cybersecurity.
+She plans to pursue a master’s degree and then gain as much experience as possible.

 “I don’t want to be considered as just another graduate of this field,” she said.
 “My goal is to make a change in countries’ vulnerability against cyber-attacks.”

 As for COD, Nasr said the school takes note of the hard workers and talented students.